 Note: In case the MRF would initiate the SDP negotiation, the call flow would be very similar, but the MRF would send an offer that does not include the replacement attribute (while the Tx client would answer without the replacement attribute as well).

-Case 4 - The 360-conent is not suitable for replacement but the ITT4RT-MRF does support replacement.
+Case 4 - The 360-content is not suitable for replacement but the ITT4RT-MRF does support replacement.

 In this case the ITT4RT-Tx does not include the “a=3gpp_360video_replacement” in the SDP negotiation.
 If the SDP negotiation is initiated by the ITT4RT-MRF, the ITT4RT-MRF includes the “a=3gpp_360video_replacement” attribute, followed by an SDP response of the ITT4RT-Tx that does NOT include the attribute “a=3gpp_360video_replacement”.
 Replacement will not be executed, and any additional presentation material can be signalled by other means (e.g. as sphere relative overlay).

-Case 5 - The 360-conent is not suitable for replacement (e.g. the presentation is not visible in the conference room) and the ITT4RT-MRF does not supported replacement
+Case 5 - The 360-content is not suitable for replacement (e.g. the presentation is not visible in the conference room) and the ITT4RT-MRF does not support replacement

 In this case, no specific replacement related signalling will occur.
 Neither the ITT4RT-Tx nor the ITT4RT-MRF includes “a=3gpp_360video_replacement” in the SDP negotiation and no replacement will be made.
 Any additional presentation material can be signalled by other means (e.g., as a sphere relative overlay).